dkundel/coderdojo-node-tutorial/node-session-1.md

 3. This is where you want to put your actual code.
 Everything that is between the `{}` will be executed once per iteration.
 4. After every round this step is executed.
 This is part we can use for incrementing the counter that we created in `(1)` and are checking in `(2)`.

-Now that we learned what variables and loops are we can make use of these to print a message multiple times to the screen.
+Now that we learned what variables and loops are, we can make use of these to print a message multiple times to the screen.
 Let's say we want to print `Hello Dojo!` in total five times to the screen.
 We can use a `for` loop for this where we create in `(1)` a counter variable set to `0`.
 In `(2)` we will check if it is smaller than `5`.
 In `(3)` we will use `console.log` and in `(4)` we will increment the counter by one.
 The code in your `app.js` should look like this:

 ``` javascript
 console.log('Hello World!');